". . . you are to give him the name Jesus, because he will save his people from their sins" (Mt. 1:21).

 Christmas can be a wonderful time of joyful celebration.
 I make an effort to remember the reason for the season at Christmas time.
 But this Christmas, that verse kept repeating in my mind, "You are to give him the name Jesus, because he will save his people from their sins."
 As I pondered anew this verse, the thought crystallized, Easter is the reason for the season!

-There is joy in celebrating Jesus' birth, yet when we consider the sole purpose—or more accurately, the soul purpose—of his birth was to die for you and me, then today's verse is not only a prediction, it is a promise: Jesus will save his people from their sins.
+There is joy in celebrating Jesus' birth, yet when we consider the sole purpose for his birth—or more accurately, the soul purpose—was to die for you and me, then today's verse is not only a prediction, it is a promise: Jesus will save his people from their sins.

 The Scripture tells us that Jesus went to the cross for the joy that was set before him.
 He wanted to do this.
 He wasn't forced!
 Jesus found pleasure in giving his life in exchange for our lives!